 I know from experience that the effective communication process and the integrity of the team are enhanced when you address the problem in this manner.

-Not only is this an indication of poor communication, it’s also an abuse of power.
+If you don’t, not only is this an indication of your poor communication, it’s also leads to an abuse of power.

 10. Don’t use a “One-Size-Fits-All” approach to communication